 Funds will be allocated on a competitive basis from the VPAA's Office.
-The Faculty Development Standing Committee of the Faculty Senate will review the proposals and provide recommendations to the VPAA and the Interim Executive Director of ORSP for allocation of funds.
-Due to the potential for a conflict of interest, do not contact current Faculty Development Committee members in relation to FSG grants.
-This will result in the denial of the application.
+The Faculty Development Standing Committee of the Faculty Senate, along with previous FSG awardees, will review the proposals and provide recommendations to the VPAA and AVP of Innovation & Research for allocation of funds.
+To avoid any conflicts of interest, please do not contact current members of the Faculty Development Committee about FSG grants.
+Doing so will result in the denial of the application.